srgokribb/Rifdock-Total-Setup/README.md

  (1) Move to 'source' folder by using command "**> cd rosetta*/main/source**" \
  (2) 'Scons.py' which is the software needed to compile Rosetta is already included in rosetta bundle(in main/source folder). \
  (3) Compile rosetta in MPI format(Massage Passing Interface) which is compatible to jobscheduler of CAE-module.\
-     "**> ./scons.py -j 10 mode=release bin/rosetta_scripts.mpi.linuxgccrelease extras=mpi**" -j 10 means using 10 cores of CPU for compiling, mode=release means compile with optimizations to produce faster version of rosetta. mode=debug or not menthioning any mode include additional checks which slows down Rosetta runs(not recommanded)\
+     "**> ./scons.py -j 10 mode=release bin/rosetta_scripts.mpi.linuxgccrelease extras=mpi**" -j 10 means using 10 cores of CPU for compiling, mode=release means compile with optimizations to produce faster version of rosetta. mode=debug or not menthioning any mode include additional checks which slows down Rosetta runs (not recommanded).\
      This compiling process will took about 1h.\
- (4) ab
+ (4)